3 Weaknesses EVERYONE Must Address When Looking To Make A Career Change

 You Don't Know What You Already Have To Offer

-So, look at your skills and strengths, and ask yourself how you can provide value to another industry.
+All job seekers must do an honest assessment of their skill sets to determine what skills they already have that can transfer into their new industry.
+It's important to look at your skills and strengths, and ask yourself how you can provide value to another industry.
 What do you have to offer?

 You Don't Have A Clear Idea Of Where You Want To Go